 Experience the incredible Uyuni Salt Flats and some of the area’s other attractions, like high altitude lagoons and hot springs in this 3 day, 2 night roundtrip from San Pedro to Uyuni.

-Please note that the exact itinerary depends heavily on weather and conditions on the salt flats.
+Please note that the exact itinerary will vary during rainy season (January, February, March).
 The following itinerary is subject to change – your final itinerary will be sent to you via email in an attachment.

 It is recommended that you bring winter clothing and comfortable trekking shoes.
 Due to the high altitude and desert climate at night, it can get rather cold and you will want to layer up.
 Accommodations do not have heat and mornings and nights could be brutal without proper clothing.
 As for trekking shoes, much of the ground is uneven, so it is best to have enclosed, stable footwear with good traction.
 While sneakers are sufficient, boots or more hiking-oriented shoes will help keep you from skidding on certain surfaces and provide you better protection overall.
 Terrain is quite varied, so your ankles will be quite thankful for the extra protection.

 Under ‘What’s Included’ above, we say “basic lodging” and we mean it.
 These are hostels and small hotels that are in basically the middle of nowhere in the desert in Bolivia, in towns that are very poor and lack the infrastructure that most travelers will be accustomed to.
 Please read the descriptions of what each night’s lodging includes, and if you would like a more comfortable/luxurious option, please email us at firstname.lastname@example.org and we will be happy to arrange something for you!

 If you are traveling in winter (May-September) temperatures in the desert can go as low as -20 C° / -4 F°, so in these months you’re advised to bring a sleeping bag to use in addition to the bedding provided.